A new vision for community mental health services

 - Help to manage their own condition and improve their quality of life, supported by families and carers and linked into community activities promoting social connectedness and wellbeing

-Why do we need to change community mental health services?
+Why did we need to change community mental health services?

-Patients often complain they have to repeat their stories at repeated assessments.
+People who use our services often complained they had to repeat their stories at repeated assessments.
 This improvement is designed to prevent this.

-Another frequent complaint is that patients fall between the gaps, they are considered not ill enough for secondary care but too severe for Talking Therapies.
+Another frequent complaint was that people fall between the gaps, they are considered not ill enough for secondary care but too severe for Talking Therapies.

-Some patients currently face a ‘cliff-edge of being discharged with no support.
-The improvement will provide more flexible support for ongoing needs.
+Some people faced a cliff-edge of being discharged with no support.
+The improvements will provide more flexible support for ongoing needs.

 They will also address the social roots of people’s mental ill-health, taking a “What’s happened to you?” instead of a “What’s wrong with you?” approach.